-As already discussed, we will focus on the application of design model connectors to class and object views of the cargo router system.
-We use the UML model produced by the transformation discussed in Section 4 as our starting point.
-Figure 9 shows an excerpt of the consistency checking process in the context of cargo router [15].
+(Egyed and Medvidovic, 2000).
 The figure depicts a lower-level design (right side) and its intermediate abstraction produced by UML/Analyzer in the manner outlined above (middle).
-The intermediate model can be compared more easily with the the original model (i.e., architecture, shown on the left) to ensure consistency.
-For example, the association relationship between CargoRouter and Vehicle in the middle diagram is in violation of the original architecture's structure since no corresponding link between the two can be found in the C2 architecture (left diagram).
+The intermediate model can be compared more easily with the original model (i.e., architecture, shown on the left) to ensure consistency.
+For example, the association relationship between CargoR-outer and Vehicle in the middle diagram is in violation of the original architecture's structure since no corresponding link between the two can be found in the C2 architecture (left diagram).

-Another potential mismatch between the two models depicted in Figure 9 is a result of C2's rule that two topologically adjacent components (e.g., Vehicle and Warehouse) are not allowed to directly interact.
-The intermediate model again helps to detect that mismatch as shown in Figure 8.
+Another potential mismatch between the two models depicted in Fig. 9 is a result of C2's rule that two to-pologically adjacent components (e.g., Vehicle and

+Warehouse) are not allowed to directly interact.
+The intermediate model again helps to detect that mismatch as shown in Fig. 8.
 The object aVehicle is part of availableGoods, which, in turn, is a child of aSurplus.
-Since aSurplus can only access the object aWarehouse (part of another component), it follows that it is possible
+Since aSurplus can only access the object aWarehouse (part of another component), it follows that it is possible for Vehicle to interact with Warehouse-a violation of the original architectural model.

-Warehouse